void-linux/void-packages/README.md

-When the package and its required dependencies are built, the binary packages will be created and registered in the default local repository at `hostdir/binpkgs`; the path to this local repository can be added to any xbps configuration file or by explicitly appending them via cmdline, i.e:
+When the package and its required dependencies are built, the binary packages will be created and registered in the default local repository at `hostdir/binpkgs`; the path to this local repository can be added to any xbps configuration file (see xbps.d(5)) or by explicitly appending them via cmdline, i.e:

     $ xbps-install --repository=/path/to/hostdir/binpkgs ...
     $ xbps-query --repository=/path/to/hostdir/binpkgs ...

+> Currently xbps expects absolute path when using the `--repository` option.
+This has been corrected in the 0.44 version.

 By default **xbps-src** will try to resolve package dependencies in this order: